rileyfletch/rileyfletch/README.md

-* trying to be less shit at coding
+Trying to make sure my coding skills don't regress

 <!---
 nfletcher27/nfletcher27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.